Wednesday 12:30pm, 14 October 2015

 Conductor: Dr Michael Duke

 About First Light at Uluru

 Limelight magazine – Read about the compositional aim, inspiration & Europe premieres:

 First Light at Uluru is inspired by the spectacular sunrise over Uluru – Australia’s most famous icon.
-Also known as Ayers Rock, it is a giant ‘red rock’ in the middle of Australia’s desert, with the ground made up of red soil.
+Also known as Ayers Rock, it is a giant red rock in the middle of Australia’s desert, with the ground made up of red soil.
 Uluru is sacred to the Anangu, the Aboriginal people of the area.
-Uluru means ‘Earth Mother’, and the 8.6 square kilometer rock is believed to hold a powerful energy source and marks the place where dreamtime began.
+Uluru means ‘Earth Mother’, and the 8.6 square kilometre rock is believed to hold a powerful energy source and marks the place where Dreamtime began.